deepanshiacharya/ZomatoCaseStudy/README.md

-# Decoding-India-s-Changing-Palate-A-Visual-Analysis-of-Food-Delivery-and-Consumption-Patterns

-## Introduction
+#India’s Food Consumption Shift: A Data-Driven Analysis of Food Delivery Trends
-Project Goals:
+Project Overview
+This project explores how rising disposable incomes and changing urban lifestyles in India influence food consumption patterns, focusing on the role of food delivery platforms like Zomato.
+It combines Zomato restaurant data with national economic and food consumption datasets to uncover patterns in processed food preferences and their socioeconomic drivers.

+##Project Goals
- 1. To visually explore the trend of increasing expenditure on processed and ready-to-eat food in India.//
+Analyze the growing expenditure on processed and ready-to-eat food in India using visual and data-driven methods.
-2. To understand the role of food delivery platforms like Zomato in this trend, particularly in urban areas.//
-3. To identify patterns in Zomato order data related to food preferences and location.//
+Understand Zomato’s role in shaping urban food consumption behavior.
+Identify location-based food preferences and restaurant distribution patterns across major Indian cities.
-4. To contextualize the rise of food delivery within broader economic and consumption trends in India.
+Contextualize the rise of food delivery services within broader economic and lifestyle shifts.

-## Narrative:
-The growing spending on processed and ready-to-eat food in India is primarily driven by rising disposable incomes and changing urban lifestyles, rather than solely by the emergence of food delivery platforms like Zomato.
-As economic growth expands financial flexibility for a larger segment of the population— particularly in urban areas—people are increasingly willing to spend on Decoding India's Changing Palate: A Visual Analysis of Food Delivery and Consumption Patterns1 convenience-oriented food options.
-Moreover, time constraints resulting from longer work hours, traffic congestion, and busy schedules have reduced the inclination and capacity for home-cooked meals.
-In this evolving landscape, Zomato acts as a powerful enabler, enhancing access to a wide variety of restaurant food at the tap of a button.
-It has reinforced and accelerated the shift toward convenient and time-saving meal solutions.
-However, while Zomato plays a crucial role in shaping consumption patterns, the underlying transformation is rooted in broader socioeconomic and lifestyle changes that were already underway.
+##Narrative Summary
+India’s increasing reliance on processed and ready-to-eat food is primarily driven by rising disposable incomes and evolving urban lifestyles.
+Platforms like Zomato act as key enablers, enhancing accessibility but not being the sole drivers of this transformation.

+##Key observations:
+Time-constrained urban lifestyles are reducing home-cooked meal preferences.
+Zomato and similar platforms simplify access to restaurant-quality food, accelerating existing trends.
+Broader socioeconomic changes—such as urbanization and income growth—are the fundamental drivers.

-## Context and Problem Statement
+##Context and Problem Statement
-### Background: Shifting Food Consumption Trends in an Urbanizing India
-India is undergoing rapid urbanization, with a significant portion of its population migrating to cities in search of economic opportunities and improved lifestyles.
-This increasing urbanization has profoundly impacted traditional food consumption patterns.
-Urban environments often present individuals with busier schedules, longer commutes, and a greater exposure to diverse culinary options.
-Consequently, there's a growing demand for convenience and readily available food choices that fit these evolving lifestyles.
-This shift is not limited to just ease of access but also encompasses a desire for variety and the experience of restaurant-quality food without the constraints of cooking at home.
-Furthermore, globalized food trends and increased exposure to different cuisines through media and travel have also contributed to a diversification of Indian palates.
-### Personal Observation and Broader Context
-My own experience of increased reliance on Zomato for meals  after relocating to a busy city initially sparked my curiosity about how such platforms influence our food choices.
-While this shift highlighted the ease and convenience they offer, it also made me wonder whether my experience was unique or part of a broader pattern.
-This curiosity led me to examine national-level food consumption data to better understand the larger impact of platforms like Zomato.→
-### National Trend: The Growing Preference for Processed Foods
-Data from the Household Consumption Expenditure Survey reveals a significant national trend: an increasing share of household expenditure is being directed Decoding India's Changing Palate: A Visual Analysis of Food Delivery and Consumption Patterns2 towards processed and ready-to-eat food items.
-This share rose from approximately 18% in 201112 to around 25% in 202223.
-This indicates a broader societal shift in food consumption habits, suggesting a growing acceptance and preference for convenient food options that require less preparation time.
-While this shift in food consumption was well underway even prior to the widespread use of food delivery platforms, their emergence has likely accelerated this trend.→ Problem Statement:
+Background:
+India is experiencing rapid urbanization, profoundly impacting food consumption patterns.
+Urban dwellers increasingly prefer convenience-based eating habits, supported by the growing availability of food delivery services.

+##National Trend:
+HCES data indicates a significant national shift:
+Processed food expenditure rose from ~18% (2011–12) to ~25% (2022–23) in urban households.

+##Problem Statement:
-The project aims to delve deeper into the relationship between the rise of food delivery platforms, exemplified by Zomato, and the increasing consumption of processed and ready-to-eat food in urban India.
-While convenience offered by these platforms is a clear factor, our analysis seeks to explore the underlying drivers and patterns associated with this shift.
+The project aims to investigate the link between food delivery platform growth and rising processed food consumption in urban India, uncovering deeper behavioral and economic drivers behind this shift.

+##Datasets Used
+Dataset	Description	Source
+Zomato Dataset	Restaurant data (Bangalore) including ratings, location, cuisines, popular dishes	Kaggle HCES	Urban vs. rural food consumption percentages (2004–2024)	Public data Zomato & Swiggy Financials	Food delivery business metrics (2015–2025)	Public reports Company Financials	Sales, Profit, EPS (2015–2024)	Public reports Inflation Dataset	CPI & WPI rates (2004–2023)	Public economic reports

+##Analysis Highlights
+Urban Processed Food Spending:
+Increased from ~11% (2004–05) to ~29% (2023–24) — showing clear urban behavior shifts.
+Word Clouds:
+Highlighting popular processed foods like pizza, biryani, fried chicken in Bangalore, Mumbai, Kolkata.
+Restaurant Density:
+High concentration of restaurants in specific urban localities indicates demand for convenience.
+Zomato vs. Swiggy Financial Growth:
+Zomato leads in both Gross Order Value and Monthly Transacting Users between 2021–2025.
+GDP Correlation:
+As India’s GDP per capita increased, so did processed food expenditure and food delivery platform growth.

+##Technologies Used
+Python (Pandas, Matplotlib, Seaborn)
+Tableau

+##Key Takeaways
+Urban food consumption patterns in India are increasingly convenience-driven.
+Zomato and similar platforms accelerate but do not cause this shift—economic growth is the primary driver.
+The analysis provides actionable insights for category management, growth strategy, and monetization in e-commerce and food delivery sectors.